Sliman4/slimebook/book/lvl2/exchanging-tokens-ref.md

 time, or claim the tokens you wanted to buy if the order was executed.
 It will be executed automatically when the price reaches the price you specified.

+> You can learn more about Ref in [the official documentation](https://guide.ref.finance/)

 ## Orderly spot/perpetual trading

 Orderly is a protocol that allows you to trade spot and perpetual tokens with more